chaijs/guidelines/support-cycle.md

 ##### What does this look like?

 The following predicts our support cycle until 2020.
-This is an estimate and may change based on the Safari release cycle.
+This is an estimate and may change based on the Edge release cycle.

  - We will always have hard support for the latest version
  - Edge 15 will receive soft-support until around 2018-04-01